 On June 5-6, 2012, Venus passed in front of the Sun for the last time in over 100 years.

-During the transit, Venus became visible from Earth as a small dot against the Sun's disk.
+During the transit in 2012, Venus was visible from Earth as a small dot against the Sun's disk.

 Depending on the observer's actual geographic location, times varied by up to several minutes .